thoraxmax/automaticAOIs/README.md

 ## How to use
 Tested with Python 3.8.
+### Usage:
-"python3 detect.py" to detect and store facial AOIs "python3 classify.py" to get classification of gaze to AOIs
+* "python3 detect.py" to detect and store facial AOIs
+* "python3 classify.py" to get classification of gaze to AOIs

 More details in files.